 This example here shows how a retailer can use big data to predict trends, prepare for demand and optimise pricing and promotions.
 Which of course provides them with an advantage over competitors who only operate in a reactive manner.

 It helps create more satisfied customers who feel like their needs are not only being met but in many ways predicted by companies, they choose to buy from.

-Read more: 6 helpful business applications for 2019
+Read more: 6 helpful business applications

 2. User experience (UX) and customer experience (CX)

 Encompassing a variety of offerings, user and customer experience is about making sure that the end-user is always in mind for the development of tools and services.

 UX and CX is already a strategy for leading companies and marketers who know that providing customers (and potential customers) with an enjoyable experience when interacting with a business is a vital component of a service offering.

 Even on a small budget, it is imperative that businesses consider how they are able to incorporate UX and CX into the way they engage with new leads, turn them into customers, and then continue to delight them (and ultimately retain them for longer).

 If you don’t currently cater towards the mobile market, then it needs to be high on your list of priorities for 2019 – otherwise, your business will be left behind, literally.

 In May 2015 Google announced that searches on mobile had surpassed PCs, and around the same time they introduced a new search algorithm that favoured mobile-friendly websites over those who were not optimised for mobile browsing.